 As the due date was nearing, it was taking a lot of mental preparation to deliver my baby.
 The nine months of nourishing my baby inside and taking care of myself lapsed like in no time.
 Those months passed off with me not worrying about what birthing will be like.
 But with the due date nearing, some pressure built up, especially when I got admitted to the hospital.

 I was expecting a normal vaginal delivery.
 So I was also bracing up for the ordeal that would come with it.
 I was in the ward when a woman who had her contractions was brought next to me.
 She was screaming.
 Every moan and helpless scream of hers would shoot up the fear that was dormant (rather, suppressed) in me.
 Was I to go through something like that soon?
 Was mine going to be harder than hers?
 Were there going to be any obstacles?
-Or was it going to be a smooth sailing one with the baby popping out in no time – like what I had heard elsewhere?
-This was my first baby on its way, so I anticipated some struggle.
+Or was it going to be a smooth sailing one with

 The doctors set to induce my pains.
 But there was no onset till the next morning.
 With the tension mounting, I saw myself surrendering to my body.
 The crew monitoring me called for the doctor.
 They told me that the baby was fully grown, and they would rather not wait, especially after having put me on Pitocin already.
 The next moment, I was rushed in for an emergency C-section.

 In a matter of half an hour, my baby made its entry into the world.
 The nurse brought her close to me so I could kiss her.
 I did.
 But within moments, I began to wonder if it should have been so easy.
 The idea of “no pain, no gain” was still ruling me.
 To me, it felt like I had not delivered!

 For weeks and months after my daughter’s birth, I was not able to shrug off the guilt.
 I was so drugged at the operation